 William Lee Scott,

-When their car breaks down, seven friends on a road trip to Las Vegas are forced to stop at a roadside motel for help.
+When their car breaks down, seven friends on a road trip are forced to stop at a roadside motel for help.
 With no other option, the friends are convinced to spend the night but soon realize they are trapped, then are tortured and killed off one at a time.
 Now, they'll need to work together and fight to survive the seemingly helpful group of people who have turned their overnight stay into a dreadful, gory nightmare.
 Written by

 Grindstone Entertainment Group, LLC.